older generation is not often seen in Cambodia CAMBODIA UNCOVERED

 You gave us a valuable introduction to Cambodia's recent sad history and first-hand insights into the present way of life and social/economic/political issues.
 I dont think we've ever spent so many dinners discussing such issues on our travels, even when travelling to other third-world countries...

-We thoroughly enjoyed the boating experience, the sunset G&Ts and Souen's food - among the best meals we had on the whole trip.
+We thoroughly enjoyed the boating experience, the sunset G and Ts and Souen's food - among the best meals we had on the whole trip.

 ....once again - many thanks for the never-to-be-forgotten experience you gave us.